UltraCart/rest_api_v2_sdk_javascript/docs/AutoorderApi.md

   'cardType': "cardType_example", // String | Card type
   'itemId': "itemId_example", // String | Item ID
   'status': "status_example", // String | Status
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
-(Max 200) 'offset': 0, // Integer | Pagination of the record set.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
+(Max 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'since': "since_example", // String | Fetch auto orders that have been created/modified since this date/time.
   'sort': "sort_example", // String | The sort order of the items.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples